 As far as Native North American Indian tribes – my knowledge is limited.
 Yes, jade was sometimes traded if it got into the hands of merchants, travelers and the like from southern regions like Mexico – but it was rare.

 I’ve only heard of one instance of a jade piece being cherished in North American Indian culture – it was an Arapaho tribal medicine man Which makes sense…Arapaho is a southern North American tribe – located in south regions Texas, close to the Mexican border.
 These tribes could have obtained jade pieces from South American trade.

 The Arapaho medicine man kept a small chip of jade in his medicine bag.
 He reported it had the ability to clarify, heal, and clean the spirit of all evil.
 It was a tool to clean up unwanted energy and clear the soul so it could be free of damage.

 I hope that helps.

-I realize you are looking specifically for Native American jade stone meaning, but in case you or anyone else might be interested, here are some symbolic jade facts in other cultures:
+I realize you are looking specifically for Native American jade stone meaning, but in case you or anyone else might be interested, the following are some symbolic jade facts in other cultures.

 More Ideas About Jade Stone Meaning in Other Cultures